 Setup OAS Engine as a Linux Service or Daemon

 After downloading the Linux OAS Engine from the OAS Downloads page extract the contents of oas-linux.zip to any directory of the Linux operating system.
-The default path in the oas-engine.service file uses /home/oasuser/OASEngine/.
+The default path in the oas-engine.service file referenced in the Step 3 of Configure to run as a Linux Service of Daemon is /home/oasuser/OASEngine/.
+Change this path to match where you choose to install the OAS distribution files.

-You can now start the OASEngine manually from the terminal using ./OASEngine from the directory you extracted the files to.
+You can now start the OASEngine manually from the terminal using ./OASEngine from the directory where you extracted the files.

 Note: You can only run one instance of the OAS Engine per operating system.